dgon-jd/ar-comparison-article/Readme.md

 * Recognition in different rotations
 * Tracking during motion

-Also, we decided to try frameworks in different light environments:
+Also we decided to try frameworks on different light environments:

 * Good light (GL)
-* Average-bad light (BL)
+* Avarage-bad light (BL)

 ## Installation and building
 ### ARCore